microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/workforceintegration-update.md

 ```
 #### <a name="response"></a>Resposta

-A seguir está um exemplo da resposta do serviço de integração da força de trabalho.
+A seguir, um exemplo da resposta do serviço de integração da força de trabalho.
 ```
 HTTP/1.1 200 OK
 {